Toponogov comparison theorem for open triangles: The focal cut locus of

-\section{The Focal Cut Locus of $\partial X$}
+\section{The focal cut locus of $\partial X$}

-Our purpose of this section is to investigate the relationship (Lemma \ref{lem2.2}) between minimal geodesic segments in a complete connected Riemannian manifold with smooth boundary and the focal cut locus of the boundary.
-In particular, it will be clarified, by using Lemma \ref{lem2.2}, in Section \ref{sec:LTOT} that the cut locus of the manifold is not an obstruction at all when we draw a corresponding open triangle in a model surface for each open triangle in the manifold.
+Our purpose of this section is to investigate the relationship between minimal geodesic segments in a complete connected Riemannian manifold with smooth boundary and the focal cut locus of the boundary (see Lemma \ref{lem2.2}).
+It will be clarified, by using Lemma \ref{lem2.2}, in Section \ref{sec:LTOT} that the cut locus of the manifold is not an obstruction at all when we draw a corresponding open triangle in a model surface for each open triangle in the manifold.

 Throughout this section, let $(X, \partial X)$ denote a complete connected Riemannian $n$-manifold $X$ with smooth boundary $\partial X$.

 First, we will recall the definitions of $\partial X$-Jacobi fields, focal loci of $\partial X$, and cut loci of $\partial X$, which are used throughout this article.